International Tea Co. Stores: History

-Demise of the business
+Re-branding and demise

 The company was subsequently re-branded International Stores and was acquired by BAT Industries in 1972.
 In 1973, the Price Rite chain was purchased, adding stores to the International brand.
 This was further increased by the purchase of Wallis Supermarkets in 1977, which added a further 100 stores.
 After acquiring the large footprint Mac Food Centres from Unilever's closure of Mac Fisheries, in 1979, the chain created a new brand, Mainstop, to develop the new superstore division in 1980.
 However, BAT decided to sell any business that failed to progress and so the company was sold off in chunks.
 Former Price Rite stores in the south of England were sold off in 1980 to Fine Fare, with the remaining 67 branches sold to Argyll Foods in 1982.

 In 1984, International Stores was sold to the Dee Corporation.
-The company became the Gateway Corporation in 1988, and then Somerfield plc in 1994.
+The company became the Gateway Corporation in 1988 and then Somerfield Stores in 1994.